How Do I Prevent My Puppy From Chewing On Furniture?

 Consulting a veterinarian

 If your puppy's chewing behaviors persist despite your efforts, consulting with a veterinarian is always a good idea.
-A veterinarian can evaluate your puppy's overall and teething , as well as provide advice on managing and preventing destructive chewing behaviors.
+A veterinarian can evaluate your puppy's overall health and teething progress, as well as provide advice on managing and preventing destructive chewing behaviors.
 They may also be able to recommend teething-specific products or treatments to help alleviate your puppy's discomfort.

 Proper Chewing Etiquette